henze-research-group/MODRLC/README.md

 ### Operating systems

-The ACTB works with Linux and Mac OS out of the box, but requires an additional software layer for working on Windows.
+The ACTB works with Linux and macOS out of the box, but requires an additional software layer for working on Windows.
 If you are a Windows user, please install the **Windows Subsystem for Linux (WSL)** by following the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install).
 You will simply need to start an instance of the WSL first, then run the commands found in the various instructions of this repository in the Linux terminal that will be launched.